Realme Narzo 50 price in Pakistan July 2023

 The Realme C35 is easily available for purchase on the market with impressive features....

-Realme Narzo 50 is currently available on the market at a reasonable price.
-The phone has impressive features and specs.
+Realme Narzo 50 is currently available on the market with impressive features.

-The phone has a MediaTek Helio G96 (12 nm) chipset and a 2.05 GHz octa-core processor.
-The device’s GPU is called the Mali-G57 MC2.
+It comes with a MediaTek Helio G96 chipset and a 2.05 GHz octa-core processor.
+The phone’s GPU is called the Mali-G57 MC2.

-The smartphone has a 6.6-inch IPS LCD capacitive touchscreen display with a maximum resolution of 1080 x 2412 pixels and a refresh rate of 120 Hz.
+The Narzo 50 has a 6.6-inch IPS LCD capacitive touchscreen display with a resolution of 1080 x 2412 pixels and a refresh rate of 120 Hz.

-It comes with 4 or 6 GB of RAM and 64 or 128 GB of built-in storage space.
+The smartphone includes 4 or 6 GB of RAM and 64 or 128 GB of built-in storage.

-The Realme Narzo 50 features a triple 50 MP camera on the rear and a 16 MP camera on the front.
+The Realme Narzo 50 features a triple 50 MP camera on the rear and a 16 MP front-facing camera.

-The gadget is powered by a 5000 mAh, with fast charging support at 33 W.
+The device’s battery capacity is 5000 mAh, with fast charging support at 33 W.

 Realme Narzo 50 price in Pakistan